Call now for a FREE Consultation

 Is Dangerous Driving A Summary Offence?

-Dangerous driving is classed as an either way offence, meaning that it can be tried as a summary only offence or an indictable offence depending on the circumstances.
-By default, dangerous driving will be tried as a summary offence.
-However, if there are any aggravating factors such as alcohol or racing, it may be tried as an indictable offence.
+No, Dangerous driving is classed as an either way offence, meaning that it can be tried as a summary only offence or an indictable offence depending on the circumstances of the offence.
+However, if there are any aggravating factors such as alcohol or racing, it may be remitted to the Crown Court to be heard as an indictable offence.

 In addition to this, it’s important to note that if the dangerous driving results in a death, it will automatically be tried as an indictment offence.
 This is because the charge becomes significantly more serious when murder or manslaughter is involved, and the potential penalties are more severe if you are convicted of death by dangerous driving.